Required Licenses

 Local Business Permits

-- Zoning Permit: Required to ensure that the business operations comply with local zoning laws.
-This may involve a review of the location and intended operations.
+- Zoning Permit: Required to ensure that the business location is compliant with local zoning laws.
+Applicants must submit a site plan and pay a fee.

-- Health Permit: Necessary if the cleanup services involve biohazard materials.
-Providers must meet local health department regulations.
+- Health Department Permit: Necessary if the cleanup services involve sanitation or waste management.
+Providers must demonstrate compliance with health regulations.